Chavda2772/link-preview-extractor/README.md

+Here’s the modified README file based on your request:

+---

 # link-preview-extractor

-**link-preview-extractor** is a simple and lightweight Node.js package designed to extract essential metadata from a given URL, such as the title, description, images, and more.
-It's perfect for applications that need to generate link previews like social media platforms, chat apps, and content-sharing sites.
+**link-preview-extractor** is a lightweight Node.js package that extracts metadata from URLs, including title, description, images, and Open Graph/Twitter Card tags.
+It's ideal for generating rich previews for links, commonly used in social media, chat apps, and content-sharing platforms.

 ## Features
-- Extracts title, description, images, and more from URLs.
+- Extracts metadata including title, description, and images from URLs.
 - Supports Open Graph (OG) and Twitter Card metadata.
-- Easy-to-use API with minimal setup.
+- Optionally returns images as base64 strings.
-- Works with a wide range of websites.
+- Simple to use with a clean API.
-- Lightweight and efficient for quick metadata extraction.
+- Option to return additional metadata details if needed.

 ## Installation

+Install the package using npm:

 ```bash
 npm install link-preview-extractor
 ```

 ## Usage

+### Basic Usage

 ```javascript
 const extractLinkPreview = require('link-preview-extractor');